tg123/sshpiper/plugin/workingdir/README.md

 # Working Directory plugin for sshpiperd

-`Working Dir` is a `/home`-like directory.
-SSHPiperd read files from `workingdir/[username]/` to know upstream's configuration.
+`Working Dir` is a `/home`-like directory. sshpiperd read files from `workingdir/[username]/` to know upstream's configuration.

 e.g.